-Most vegetables oils should be stored in the pantry or in the fridge.
+Most vegetable oils should be stored in the pantry or the fridge.
 Coconut oil gives you a little wider area of choices.
-You can store it in the pantry, in the fridge or in room temperature.
+You can store it in the pantry, in the fridge, or in room temperature.
 The thing you need to know is that its melting point is around 75 °F (ca. 24 °C).
-If there’s hotter in the room where you keep it, it should be liquid.
-If there are a few degrees less, it’ll be of jelly consistency.
-If it’s even lower, the oil will be solid.
-Keep in mind that if you’ll store it in the fridge, it will become hard as a rock.
-Coconut oil can be stored in both mentioned consistencies – liquid and solid.
-If oil is very hard and you can’t scoop any amount from the bottle (or jar), heat it for a while and you’ll be able to scoop some oil after a few minutes of heating.
+If there’s hotter in the room where you keep it, it will be liquid.
+If there are a few degrees less, it’ll be of a jelly consistency.
+When the temperature is even lower, the oil will be solid.
+Keep in mind that if you store it in the fridge, it will become hard as a rock.
+You can store coconut oil in both mentioned consistencies – liquid and solid.
+Melted coconut oil is not bad by any means, and the consistency change is perfectly natural.

 How To Tell If Coconut Oil Is Bad

-Coconut Oil Cures Heat Rash
+Coconut Oil FAQ